 Without a gallbladder, bile is not immediately available when you eat fat, so the liver has to work harder to produce more bile.
 This means anyone without a gallbladder relies on their liver to ramp up every time they consume fats.

-Since a keto diet is high in fat, it’s important that you pace your fat intake if you’re eating keto and don’t have a gallbladder.
+Since a keto diet is higher in fat, it’s important that you pace your fat intake if you’re eating keto and don’t have a gallbladder.
 Otherwise, you can consume too much fat too quickly and the liver may struggle to produce enough bile.
 This is not immediately life-threatening, but it can result in diarrhea or gastrointestinal distress, and, because you aren’t fully digesting the fats you’re eating, you might not get enough nutrients.
 Thus, you’ll want to take extra steps to ensure you can both digest fats and get the nutrients from the fats you consume while enjoying a keto lifestyle without a gallbladder.

 How to Digest Fat on a Keto Diet Without a Gallbladder